 We understand that your child may feel some anxiety about being in a strange new environment.
-This is why we do everything we can to help your child feel at ease in the dentist’s chair.
-Our pediatric dentists have received special training so they can treat young patients.
+This is normal and should be met with patience and understanding.
+Therefore, we will do everything we can to help your child feel at ease in the dentist’s chair.
+Moreover, our pediatric dentisthas received the special training and education needed to properly treat young patients.

-Talk with your child about their upcoming dental visit so they know what to expect and have a good experience.
+Talk with your child about their upcoming pediatric dental visit ahead of time so they know what to expect and have a good experience.

-The American Academy of Pediatrics recommends limiting or stopping pacifier use around 6 months of age.
+The American Academy of Pediatrics recommendsaround 6 months of age.

 Long-term use of a pacifier can cause your child’s teeth and jaws to grow around the pacifier as they develop.
 Pacifier overuse causes the front teeth to tilt forward, which creates bite problems.
 Thumb-sucking has much of the same effect on your toddler’s teeth.

 Your baby won’t need toothpaste until they get their first tooth, usually between 6 and 8 months of age.
 But it’s important to remember that each child is different.
 Some children get their first tooth as early as 3 months of age.
 Other children may not get their first tooth until 14 to 15 months of age.

 Our pediatric dentist likes to also remind parents that oral hygiene can begin even before teeth have erupted above the gumline.
 Clean your child’s mouth daily with a soft, moistened cloth or a silicone finger slip toothbrush to move along the gums and fight bacterial growth.